 Poppy jumped down and hissed at him.
 Can’t believe I do this.

-Poppy puffed eyes wide and ran out of the room.
+Poppy puffed up and skittered sideways out of the room.

-“It might be a good idea to only listen when she wants you to.”
+“It might be a good idea to only listen when she wants you to,” Daisy said.

 “Let’s call that lesson two.
-Now clean my kitchen.”
+Now get ready for work.
+You haven’t quit yet.”